chrisgrieser/alfred-bibtex-citation-picker/README.md

 - Note that adding entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.

 ### Literature Note Actions
-- Looks in the folder specified in the workflow settings for files that are *exactly* named like the citekey (without `@`, but with `.md` extension).
-- Entries that have such a literature note will be indicated by a `📓`.
+- The citation picker looks in the folder specified in the workflow settings for files that are *exactly* named like the citekey (without `@`, but with `.md` extension).
+Entries that have such a literature note will be indicated by a `📓`.
-- Add `*` to any search query to filter only for entries with literature notes, e.g. `* grieser` will search for entries from "Grieser" with literature notes.
+- Add `*` to any search query to filter only for entries with literature notes, e.g. `* grieser` will search for entries matching "grieser" which also have a literature notes.
 Can be combined with other queries (see: [smart queries](#search)).
 - `Meh + ↵`[^4]: Open the literature note.
-	- If the file is in an [Obsidian Vault](https://obsidian.md/), opens the file in Obsidian.
+	- If the file is in an [Obsidian Vault](https://obsidian.md/), it will be opened directly in Obsidian instead of the default text editor.
 	- If there is no literature note, a new one will be created.
 - `⌘ + Y`: Preview the literature note with QuickLook (requires QLmarkdown or Peek[^1]).